-Why Network Firewalls are Important?
+Why are Network Firewalls Important?

 What is a Firewall in Computer Networking?

-Why we use Firewalls in Networking?
+Why do we use Firewalls in Networking?

-So if the firewall as it is looking out the traffic going through if it sees stuff that looks like credit card numbers or social security numbers it can just say no and drop that traffic to prevent it from being exhilarated which is a fancy way of saying leaked out of the network.
+So if the firewall scans traffic and sees stuff like credit card numbers or social security numbers, it can drop that transmission to prevent data loss.

-Software vs. Hardware Firewalls
+Software vs Hardware Firewalls

-Software firewalls are very effective but here you need to install them on every individual's computer.
-Software firewalls allow safe programs to run and blocks malicious programs.
-For example, a firewall with website filtering is not required when you are working at a long intranet network.
+Software firewalls are very effective, but you need to install them on every individual's computer.
+Software firewalls allow programs to run in a safe environment as it blocks malicious programs.
+It also monitors outgoing data.

 What is a Firewall in Network Security?

+For more than 20 years, the firewall has been helping businesses and industries in managing their network security.
 Network firewalls establish a roadblock between secured and unsecured data.
-It only allows data from a trusted source and blocks any data coming from untrusted or unauthorized places.
-In that way, it keeps the network safe and sound.
+It allows data from a trusted source and blocks any data from untrusted or unauthorised places.